-- This recipe makes a ton of servings.
+- Instant pot shredded beef makes a ton of servings.

 Can you make this recipe dairy free and gluten free?